Indianapolis Motor Speedway Museum

 There are gift shops located in the same building with the museum where visitors can find posters, artwork, clothing, models, calendars, and a variety of other items that commemorate the race, the cars, and the drivers.
 For visitors who are more serious about racing, visiting the track during the month of May offers a chance to see practice and qualifying, meet the drivers, tour the garage area, and so forth.

 Some History About the Track and the Race

 The Indianapolis Motor Speedway was founded in 1909 by Carl Fisher and the first race was held in 1911.
 Racing was halted during World War II, and the track fell into disrepair.
 It was purchased and renovated by Anton Hulman Jr, and racing began again in 1946.
-The track is 2 and half miles long.
+The track is 2 and a half miles long.
 It was first a dirt track, then paved with bricks and later, asphalt.
 Today, a remnant remains of the bricked surface.
 At the start line is a yard of bricks, thus the name for the NASCAR race that occurs at the IMS each summer, "The Brickyard 400".

-The first structures were of course wooden, and you'll see a bit of this recreated within the museum.
+The first structures were, of course, wooden, and you'll see a bit of this recreated within the museum.
 What looks like wooden barn doors actually represent the wooden garage doors from the first half of the 1900's.

 What You'll Find at the Indianapolis Motor Speedway Museum

 You'll find a lot of Indy Cars at the Indianapolis Motor Speedway Museum, but you'll find other items of interest as well.